-Bonded leather is not suitable for high-end products.
-It is mainly used to produce budget friendly furniture and office chairs where aesthetics and low cost are important.
-Over time, bonded leather may peel and flake, whereas real leather cracks and fades.
+Bonded leather is mainly used to produce budget friendly furniture and office chairs where aesthetics and low cost are important.
+Over time, bonded leather may peel and flake, whereas real leather cracks and fades, but does not peel.

 Pros and Cons of Bonded Leather